jrladd/CIS241/slides/hypothesistesting.md

 ## Hypothesis tests help us to know if the observed differences in the sample are the result of random chance.

-# The Null Hypothesis and the Alternative Hypothesis
+# The Null and Alternative Hypotheses

 ## The **Null Hypothesis** is a baseline assumption that the result is due to chance.